If you want, to support your outgoing mail processes,

 (the first blank entry ends the sending) |

-| • Array of distribution codes: 0=to, 1=cc, 2=bcc |
+| • Array of distribution codes: 0=to, 1=cc, 2=bc |

-| • Optional: email addresses validation option.
+| • Optional: e-mail addresses validation option.

 Action to be taken if some email address is found to be non compliant

-with email address syntax rules
+with e-mail address syntax rules:

 |